-- We hosted a team from Praying Pelican Missions.
-Beginning on 6/18 and through most of the the week of 6/19/16, the mission team from Praying Pelican Missions stayed at our church while they were here in Chicago providing mission services in the greater Chicago community.
+We’ve hosted teams from Praying Pelican Missions beginning in 6/2016 and again in 6/17 and June and July 2018.
+The mission teams from Praying Pelican Missions stayed at our church while they were here in Chicago providing mission services in the greater Chicago community.
 If you wish to, you can follow Pelican Praying Missions on their website and facebook page.
-We will be hosting them again this June 17th-23rd.

-- Some church members participated in Chicago's "Hunger Walk" supporting the Greater Chicago Food Depository.
-Other members walked in and supported Chicago's "Out of the Darkness" walk in support of the American Foundation for Suicide Prevention.
+Some church members have participated in Chicago's "Hunger Walk" supporting the Greater Chicago Food Depository, and a walk in support of the Irving Park Community Food Pantry.
+Other members have walked in and/or supported Chicago's "Out of the Darkness" walk in support of the American Foundation for Suicide Prevention.

-- Locally, in collaboration with the Irving Park Community Food Pantry, we collected donated school supplies in July and August for youth served by the pantry.
-In addition, we also collected winter coats and seasonal accessories and apparel in August and September for the Pantry's Fall distribution.
+Locally, in collaboration with the Irving Park Community Food Pantry, we have collected donated school supplies for youth served by the pantry.
+In addition, we also have collected winter coats and seasonal accessories and apparel for the Pantry's Fall distribution.

-- In the Falls of 2015 and 2016, we assembled and collected shoebox gifts as our active compassion, mercy and justice ministry service for Operation Christmas Child which is an international project of serving children around the world.
-In 2016, 26 shoebox gifts were delivered to the collection center on 11/20/16.
+In the Fall of 2015, 2016 and 2017, we assembled and collected shoe-box gifts as our active compassion, mercy and justice ministry service for Operation Christmas Child which is an international project of serving children around the world.
+In 2017 some of our shoe-boxes made it to Rwanda.